DEBCOR Engineering®

 De-risk in the Shadows

-Everything deBCor does to support AI delivery quietly de-risks the IT projects you haven't started yet.
+Everything DEBCOR does to support AI delivery quietly de-risks the IT projects you haven't started yet.
 AI readiness demands clean, curated, well-governed data — and that foundation doesn't stay inside the AI program.
 As data quality improves and your SAP data becomes richer and better-connected, friction drops across every future migration, system change, and technology initiative.
 Better data is compounding value.
 The AI work you do today is lowering the cost and risk of the projects you'll run in 2027.

 5. 5